cpa4001/COP3003_IntegrationProject/README.md

 - C++

 ## Current Challenges
-- Getting overloaded operators to a non-ambiguous definition
+- storyID jumping by two occasionally
-- Creating a function that accepts a function pointer
+- changing the status of a story and having the csv reflect the change
-- Implementing the KanbanBoard feature
+- writing developers into the csv

 ## Future Goals
 - Create a frontend using a GUI or website